btcpayserver/btcpayserver-doc/docs/FAQ/Deployment.md

 2. Go to your DNS provider and create an A record.
 Paste the external IP.
 3. Go to Server Settings > Maintenance > Change Domain.
 Paste yourdomain.com without http or https prefix.

-Additional documentation can be found on [domain change page](/Deployment/ChangeDomain.md).
+Additional documentation can be found on [Change Domain](../FAQ/Deployment.md#how-to-change-your-btcpay-server-domain-name)).

 ## Manual Deployment